gjbex/Best-practices-for-scientific-computing/docs/tools/general.md

   with the correct dependencies and compiler options.

+## Containers

+Containers are a way to package your code and its dependencies in a way that makes it easy to share with others.
+They can be used to ensure that your code runs in the same environment on different machines.
+In addition, they can be used to ensure that your code runs in the same environment at different times, contributing to the reproducibility of your results.

+* [Docker](https://www.docker.com/): containerization tool that can be used to specify the exact environment in which your code is run, including the operating system and the versions of all software used.
+* [Podman](https://podman.io/): a daemonless container engine for developing, managing, and running OCI Containers on your Linux System.
+* [Apptainer](https://apptainer.org/): containerization tool that is
+  compatible with Singularity and Docker.
+It is designed to be used in an HPC environment and doesn't require root privileges to build images and run containers.

 ## Documentation

 In this session, we will discuss two tools for creating attractive